Does any of this feel familiar?

 You’ll be surprised how many niggling tasks can be finished in just a few minutes a day.
 And how much bandwidth they were taking up.
 What you’re doing here is clearing headspace for the work you really want to do.
 You’re also gaining momentum, getting into the habit of finishing.

-11. Get accountability
+14. Get accountability

 Go public about your intentions.
 Make an announcement on social media.
-Hire a coach.
+Hire a coach to keep you on track and help you work through the blocks.
 Ask a friend to check in, and keep you on track.
-Or better still, ask them to be your buddy and do it with you.
-Or join a group dedicated to whatever it is you want to do, whether it’s an exercise class, or a writing group.
+Or better still, both work on something you’ve been avoiding and support each other.

-Even if we break our promises to ourselves, we don’t like doing it to others.
+Even if we break promises we make to ourselves, we don’t like doing it to others.
 Sometimes all we need is a little peer pressure—and support.
+So join a group dedicated to whatever it is you want to do, whether it’s an exercise class, or a writing group.

-Increasing the cost or consequences of not doing what you want to do can sometimes give you the impetus you need.
+Increasing the cost or the consequences can sometimes give you the impetus you need.

-12. Get help!
+15. Get help!

 If you are regularly procrastinating on a task you hate, there’s probably someone who will do it better than you.
 They might even enjoy it.
 Whether it’s your accounts, your marketing or your ironing, look for someone to take it on.
 Then you can get on with the work you love – or that you alone can do.